TrushilBudhia/Employee-Management-System/README.md

 ## Assets
 The link to a guide video that demonstrates the applications functionality: [Guide Video](https://drive.google.com/file/d/1o6VAyP1vXRAvibeZPnmTGCw052_EncYG/view?usp=sharing)

-The following images shows the functionality of the application:
+The following images show the functionality of the application:

 ![Employee Management System animated gif of the applications functionality.](./assets/images/Employee-Management-System-Preview.gif)